Shreyas3303/donors_choose_ab_testing/README.md

 ## What the project does

-This is basically a simulation to see what would happen if DonorsChoose required teachers to write longer project descriptions.
+This is basically a simulation(since I dont have means of carrying out an actual experiment) to see what would happen if DonorsChoose required teachers to write longer project descriptions.
 Here's what it does:

 1. **Looks at the current data** - 109,248 projects, about 85% get approved
 2. **Simulates different scenarios** - what if we required 800, 1000, or 1200 character minimums?